-Twenty-six ISALS clients reported an eviction matter, and we identified 18 of these students as residing in insecure tenure.
+26 ISALS clients reported an eviction matter, and we identified 69 per cent of these students as residing in insecure tenure.
 All 18 of these were threats, attempts or instances of improper eviction - that is, eviction otherwise than in accordance with the RTA.
 These 18 students represented 69 per cent of all students that sought advice from ISALS in respect to eviction, demonstrating that students in insecure tenure are at greater risk of improper eviction.